 However, the Authority recognises that the statistical advantages of such arrangements can only be fully realised if statisticians have appropriate access to such systems; if statistical purposes are reflected in the design, management and development of such systems; and if adequate safeguards are put in place to ensure the professional integrity of any official statistics derived from them.

 The Authority's main requirements are set out in the third Protocol attached to their Code of Practice for Official Statistics.

-- information about other administrative sources that are not currently used for statistical purposes but which have the potential to be so used
+information about other administrative sources that are not currently used for statistical purposes but that have the potential to be so used

-This document, in conjunction with the spreadsheet detailing the Office for National Statistics' statistical usage of other organisations' administrative or management sources, forms the Office for National Statistics' 'Statement of Administrative Sources'.
+This document, in conjunction with the spreadsheet detailing ONS statistical use of other organisations' administrative or management sources, forms our ‘Statement of administrative sources’.

-The other sections describe the administrative and management sources which the Office for National Statistics currently uses to produce official statistics, or which have the potential to be so used, differentiating between:
+It also describes the administrative and management sources that we currently use to produce official statistics, or that have the potential to be so used, differentiating between:

 those owned and managed by other organisations